Zmaj Fizir FN

 The Zmaj Fizir FN (Змај Физир ФН) was a plane designed for primary (initial) training of pilots in Yugoslavia before World War II.
 It was constructed in Zmaj, a Zemun-based factory, in the Rogožarski factory in Belgrade, and Albatros in Sremska Mitrovica.

 Fizir FN had an exceptional low-speed stability, a desirable trait for a training aircraft, and was reliable and easy to maintain.
 It was also widely used as a sport aircraft.

 Design and development

 The first prototype of Fizir FN (Fizir trainer) aircraft was designed and manufactured in Rudolf Fizir Workshop in Petrovaradin in 1929.
-Rudolf Fizir's workshop did not have the capacity for industrial production of aircraft, their area of work was design and prototyping.
-Although being small, this workshop played a significant role in the development of Yugoslav aeronautics after it emerged and was used for the training of engineers who later became important and famous in our aeronautical engineering.
-Many successful airplane prototypes from this workshop were later produced in Yugoslav airplane factories.
+Rudolf Fizir's workshop lacked any mass production capacity, their specialty being design work and prototyping.
+Although small, this workshop played a significant role in the development of Yugoslav aeronautics and trained engineers.
+Some prototypes from this workshop were later produced in Yugoslav airplane factories.